TITLES AND

 "The Bonnet" (03/01/59):

-Knowing Ruth hasn't had a new hat in four years, Paul buys her a lovely spring hat he discovers she was longing for, but Timmy and Lassie inadvertently ruin it while playing.
+Knowing Ruth hasn't had a new hat in four years, Paul buys her a lovely spring hat he discovers she had already tried on, but rejected as being too expensive, and hides it in the barn, but Timmy and Lassie inadvertently ruin it while playing.
+Can Ruth's creativity save the day?
 Shop Owner: Sheila Bromley.

 • Note: June Lockhart always joked about how Ruth and Paul rarely kissed on the series.
 But they share a kiss twice in this episode and the whole plot of Paul buying a hat Ruth admired (at Lassie's instigation) is rather romantic.